Crossing-Tech/babel/babel-doc/source/camel/routing.rst

 Splitter
 ++++++++

-The *split* keyword is the way to split a message in pieces, the *splitBody* does the same directly on the message body.
+The **split** keyword is the way to split a message in pieces, the **splitBody** does the same directly on the message body.

 .. includecode:: ../../../babel-camel/babel-camel-core/src/test/scala/io/xtech/babel/camel/splitfilter/SimpleSplitFilterSpec.scala#doc:babel-camel-splitter

 In this example the splitting is done with a function which takes the message body and returns an Iterator.

+The **splitReduceBody** and the **splitFoldBody** define higher-level EIPs: The possibility to split a content, apply a modification on each part of the content and then merge those parts into a new content.
+The two keywords differs in their way to merge the final content.
+They are inspired by the ``AggregationStrategy`` that are defined in the ``Aggregation`` part.

+The **splitReduceBody** let you define a simple aggregation which does not change the type during the aggregation:

+.. includecode:: ../../../babel-camel/babel-camel-core/src/test/scala/io/xtech/babel/camel/SplitAggregateSpec.scala#doc:babel-camel-split-reduce

+The **splitFoldBody** let you define a more complexe aggregation which does change the type during the aggregation:

+.. includecode:: ../../../babel-camel/babel-camel-core/src/test/scala/io/xtech/babel/camel/SplitAggregateSpec.scala#doc:babel-camel-split-fold

 Aggregation